Sophonwat/Exam-unit-3./README.md

 ---

 ### Conclusion:
-The challenges became progressively harder.
-While I managed to solve the first two challenges with Copilot’s help, the third challenge was beyond my understanding.
-I learned a lot about decoding techniques and how to use Copilot effectively, but I need more practice with book ciphers to improve.
+The challenges got harder as I went along.
+I was able to solve the first two with some help from Copilot, but the third one was too advanced for me.
+It involved book ciphers, a tricky decoding method that I struggled to implement.

+Along the way, I learned a lot about decoding techniques, working with APIs, and using Copilot to solve problems.
+However, the book cipher challenge showed me that I still have more to learn in this area.

+After trying several times, the server eventually stopped responding, so I had to stop there.
+Even though I didn’t finish everything, I see this as a great learning experience and a reminder to keep practicing and improving.